nerdo/js-routing/README.md

 # Defining Routes

-When routing is applied, the `applyRouting(...)` function takes a list of routes and looks for the most specific URL match. `applyRouting(...)` then calls the route function associated with the matched URL and returns its value.
+When routing is applied, the `applyRouting(...)` function takes a list of routes and looks for the most specific URL match. `applyRouting(...)` then calls the `action(...)` function associated with the matched URL and returns its value.

 ## Abbreviated (Object) Form

 Routes can be defined in abbreviated form as an object, or in an expanded form as an array.

-In the abbreviated form, each object key is the route's URL path identifier, and each value is the route function.
-The route function returns what the path identifier routes to.
+In the abbreviated form, each object key is the route's identifier, and each value is the `action(...)` function.
+The `action(...)` function returns what the identifier routes to.

-Typically, the route function will return a renderable component, but you can return anything you need: a string, a number, an object, a function, etc.
+Typically, the `action(...)` function will return a renderable component, but you can return anything you need: a string, a number, an object, a function, etc.

 > Returning functions is especially useful when dealing with [Nested Routing](#nested-routing) or [Passing Additional Data to Routes](#passing-additional-data-to-routes).

-Here is a simple example routing the `/` path identifier to the `<HomePage />` component, and the `/about` path identifier to the `<AboutPage />` component.
+Here is a simple example routing the `/` identifier to the `<HomePage />` component, and the `/about` identifier to the `<AboutPage />` component.

 ```js
 // routes.js